Ehanlion/mist_obsidian/-1. Lore of Mist/Great Features/Archaic Storm Conduits.md

 2. 3 Surrounding [[The Echoing Grotto]], [[The North-West Highlands]]
 3. 3 Surrounding [[The Sunken Caverns]], [[The North-West Highlands]]
 4. 3 Surrounding [[The Lake of Constellations]], [[The North-East Forests]]
+# Description:
+Storm Conduits had the express purpose of